 PHYS 12 with lab PHYS 22, 5 credits

 1 Animal Anatomy with lab, ASCI 111, 4 credits

 Elective Science or Animal Sciences (Genetics, BCOR 101 or Animal Genetics, ASCI 168, 3 credits) or English, Humanities, Social Sciences, as needed

 Any remaining Science, Animal Science, English, Humanities, or Social Science courses

 CREAM: Integrated Large-Animal and Agricultural Operation Management: On-Farm Dairy Intensive

 This program is offered each summer through the College of Agriculture and Life Sciences (CALS) at the University of Vermont.
 During the summer 8 to 15 students manage a herd of 60 registered Holstein and Jersey cattle.
 This on-farm experience also includes special projects and field trips and offers students an uncommon experiential learning experience that will help distinguish them as future agriculture leaders.
-Click here for more information.
+Visit the Cooperative for Real Education in Agricultural Management’s webpage for more information.